 Key Program Features

 Professional experience: Fellows will work on World Bank projects under the direct supervision of World Bank DEC researchers and will be offered training on cutting-edge research practices and technologies and engage with the World Bank operations.
-Depending on the nature of projects, they will have the opportunity to contribute to DEC’s published work and potentially co-author with DEC researchers, join field missions, and directly engage with our clients.
+Depending on the nature of projects, fellows may contribute to DEC’s published work, co-author with DEC researchers, join field missions, or directly engage with World Bank clients.

 Capacity building: Fellows will receive a one-week technical onboarding at the start of the program, including training on reproducible research practices.
-Throughout the program, fellows will participate in periodic continuing education trainings and events, to further build skills.
+During the program, fellows will participate in hands-on trainings and seminars by top economist, to further build skills.
 Through their work with DEC economists, fellows will enhance their ability to identify, study, and write about important development policy questions.

-Research dissemination: Fellows will be invited to write a blog based on their fellowship research with the DEC researchers.
-This is an opportunity to showcase research and contribution to development policy discussions.
+Research dissemination: Fellows will be invited to write a blog based on their fellowship research within DEC.
+This is an opportunity to showcase their research and contribution to development policy discussions.
 Each year, the top 4 blogs will be published on DEC’s Let's Talk Development blog.